<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 • Agentless discovery and classification of IT, OT, IoT, and IoMT devices

-• Identity-based policy enforcement at the network edge using existing switches
+• Identity-based policy enforcement at the network edge, across any data plane

 • Deployment in weeks, not months, with no network downtime